home-assistant/addons/letsencrypt/DOCS.md

 ```
 </details>

+One final note:  While using the FQDN has been tested and works, at least one user reports that using the FQDN for the server did not work for them.
+It worked fine when they changed the configuration to use the server IP address.

 ## Certificate files

 The certificate files will be available within the "ssl" share after successful request of the certificates.